-The HTTP 504 Gateway Timeout error occurs when an intermediary server, or rather a network interface, cannot respond to the browser’s request within a specified time.
+The status code 504 Gateway Timeout error occurs when an intermediary server, or rather a network interface, cannot respond to the browser’s request within a specified time.

 This intermediary server or network interface can be a service acting as a security filter, a performance cache service, a Load Balancer, etc. This is what we call a “proxy” acting as a network gateway for your computer or for your web server traffic.

-Sample schema where an Nginx Load Balancer can’t wait more and closes the connection showing a 504 Gateway Timeout error.
+Sample schema where an Nginx Load Balancer can’t wait more and closes the connection showing a Status Code 504 Gateway Timeout Error.

 504 Gateway Timeout vs 499 Client Closed Request

-This 504 error is similar to the 499 error that Nginx produces.
+This Status Code 504 HTTP error is similar to the 499 status code error that Nginx produces.
 The difference is that, when you get a 499, it is the client that closes the connection whereas with a 504 it is the proxy server that closes the connection.

 Different 504 error messages